 We decided to find a place to eat on the waterfront, and the view was stunning.

-I decided to try some traditional Czech cuisine, and picked the goulash.
+I decided to try some traditional Czech cuisine and picked the goulash.
 It was really good, although I barely put a dint in my soup “bowl!”
-This restaurant not only gave us the best view in town but was cheaper than somewhere I would go in Melbourne, which I could not believe.
+This restaurant not only gave us the best view in town but was cheaper than somewhere I would go to in Melbourne, which I could not believe.
 Prague is amazing.